TOM BENCH (he/him)

-Tom Bench has had a fascination for bees since he was a child.
-He founded the University of Utah Beekeepers when he was a student at the U of U which maintains hives on campus and educates the campus community about the importance of bees.
-He co-founded Hollow Tree Honey in 2013 and has grown that business from local farmers markets to groceries stores across Utah making unheated local honey more accessible to Utah honey lovers.
+Tom has had a fascination for bees since he was a child.
+He founded the University of Utah Beekeeping club when he was a student at the U of U, which maintains hives on campus and educates the campus community about the importance of bees.
+He co-founded Hollow Tree Honey in 2013 and has grown that business from local farmers markets to groceries stores across Utah, making unheated local honey more accessible to Utah.
 The company has offered flower seeds to honey customers in an effort to create more food for the local bees throughout the season.
-After meeting the owners of Grip6, we collaborated to form the Hollow Tree Honey Foundation.
+After meeting the owners of Grip6, he collaborated to create the Hollow Tree Honey Foundation.

-Sara Bench is pictured here cutting reeds for an upcoming bee box building event.
-She is an artist who designed the foundation’s canvas totes, t shirts, and original logo.
-She is passionate about environmental issues and is a mother to 3 kids.
+Sara is one of the co-founders of the Hollow Tree Honey Foundation, and serves as secretary on the board.
+She is the wife of Tom, and an artist who has designed the foundation’s canvas totes, t-shirts, and original logo.
+She is passionate about environmental issues and is a mother to three kids.
 She loves going to concerts, working on her art projects, hiking along the Wasatch Mountains, and hanging out with her family.